toth12/let-them-speak-toth/src/assets/files/essays/essay-7.md

 <p id="fn-7" class="footnote">7.
 USHMM, RG-50.549.02*0057, Oral history interview with Blanka Rothschild.</p>
 <p id="fn-8" class="footnote">8.
 USC Shoah Foundation, 740, Oral history interview with Louis Posner.</p>
 <p id="fn-9" class="footnote">9.
 USC Shoah Foundation, 8423, Oral history interview with Aranka Siegal.</p>
 <p id="fn-10" class="footnote">10.
+About this, see Peter F. Hayes, <i>Industry and ideology</i> (Cambridge: Cambridge Univ.
+Press, Hayes, 1989).</p>
+<p id="fn-11" class="footnote">11.
 Dominick LaCapra writes, "I think historiography involves an element of objectification, and objectification may perhaps be related to the phenomenon of numbing in trauma itself.
 As a counterforce to numbing, empathy may be understood in terms of attending to, even trying, in limited ways, to recapture the possibility split-off, affective dimensions of the experience of others."
 Dominick LaCapra, <i>Writing history, writing trauma</i> (Baltimore (Md.): The Johns Hopkins University Press, 2001), p.
 39.</p>